-The goal of this project was to create a design for the Echo Dot that not only made it more visually appealing, but to enhance the functionality of the design as well.
 It is made to sit next to a wall or in a corner of the room, and to be angle towards where the user sits or uses it most frequently.
 This slight angle allows for more consistent results when triggering Alexa, as well as better visibility of the LED when it is triggered.
 The holes along the side of the model are for the audio of the internal speakers.
 The design is made to amplify the sound by directing it towards the user.

 Electronic Wheelchair Smart Handle

 This was designed to solve a problem for those who use a wheelchair and suffer from seizures.
 The problem with conventional handles on a wheelchair is that when someone has a seizure, their hand locks around the handle and move sporadically, which causes the chair to move, which could cause them to crash into a wall, or break the mechanics of the chair itself.
 This handle is designed to function as intended under normal use, but when there is too much force applied to the handle, it pops out of place, protecting both the user and the chair, which could save thousands of dollars in damages.
 The handle itself is also made to be replaceable, and able to be custom made to fit the hand of the specific user.
 This way, it can be custom made for every user, making it much more comfortable to grab and operate.
 If you know someone that suffers from this issue, please contact us directly at firstname.lastname@example.org.